react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

 :::warning

-This navigator is currently experimental.
-The API will change in future releases.

-Currently only iOS and Android are supported.
+This navigator's API may change in a minor release.
+It currently only supports iOS and Android.
 Use [`createBottomTabNavigator`](bottom-tab-navigator.md) for web support.

 :::